 To learn more about the great sport of Rock Climbing, check out these sites!
 Then bring your family so everyone can be introduced to the sport and tackle the Climbing Tower at Refreshing Mountain!

-Click here to see a list of articles designed for Rock Climbing beginners
+Click here to see a list of articles designed for Rock Climbing beginners or this comprehensive beginners guide.

 If you are a bit more of an enthusiast, here are some sites for you.